 2017 NALCAB National Training

-Equitable Neighborhood Development
+Equitable Neighborhood Development (Sold Out)

 The Equitable Neighborhood Development track is designed to assist trainees with identifying and influencing the impact of capital flow into communities.
 This course will contextualize how capital flows into and affects communities through analyzing real estate development patterns, catalytic investments, demographic and socioeconomic shifts, affordability, community engagement strategies, nonprofit sector capacity, economic development and public policies.
 The importance of local context necessitates proactive and community-driven solutions.
 Different and sometimes competing perspectives exist of what “equitable” development means.
 This training course seeks to help trainees find where different perspectives intersect, identify where decisions that affect a community are made, access to data and ensure that everyone can participate in the decision-making process.